tommyettinger/SquidSetup/README.md

     method, you may encounter strange issues, but this shouldn't happen with Gradle tasks.
     This also shouldn't happen if you avoid creating an Android module in the first place (if you didn't check Android in the setup, this problem shouldn't apply).
-  - If you had the Desktop and SquidLib options checked in the setup, you can try to run the Desktop module right away, with a simple pathfinding/FOV/text-gen demo that responds to mouse and keyboard input in a random dungeon (the random number generator is seeded the same every time by default, but you can change the RNG constructor as a way to experiment).
+  - If you had the LWJGL3 (or Desktop) and SquidLib options checked in the setup, you can try to run the LWJGL3 or Desktop module right away, with a simple pathfinding/FOV/text-gen demo that responds to mouse and keyboard input in a random dungeon (the random number generator is seeded the same every time by default, but you can change the RNG constructor as a way to experiment).
   - If you had the Android option checked in the setup and are using the SquidLib Basic template, you can try to run the Android module on an emulator or a connected Android device.
   - If you had the GWT option checked in the setup and are using the SquidLib Basic template, you can go through the lengthy, but simple, build for GWT, probably using the `superDev` task for the `gwt` module, or also possibly the `dist` task in that module.
-Using superDev defaults to printing a message about starting the code server at a specific URL on a specific port.
-This isn't enough info, because the code server doesn't really link to your running game.
-That would be, by default, at http://127.0.0.1:9090/index.html , and you may need to click the circular arrow button in the upper left to reload changes (which you can do after just saving your files in your editor, it doesn't need you to stop and re-run a task if you recompile using the button in the webpage).
   - If you had the iOS and SquidLib options checked in the setup, you're running Mac OS X, you have jumped through Apple's now-infamous process described at the LibGDX wiki at the earlier link, you've made the blood sacrifice to your iAltar, and the Black Turtleneck